MANDALA MK2¶

 - Clock output divider

-- CV mappings: this is used to select the behavior of the CV inputs.
-See below:
+CV mappings: this is used to select the behavior of the CV inputs (seel details below).

 It requires a microSD card plugged behind the module.
 To save the current state of the Mandala (including the quick saves), press the SYS, button, go to "Save state" and press the encoder.